This post may contain affiliate links, view our disclosure policy.

-Pumpkin Cream Cheese Bread that’s easy to make and less than 200 calories per serving?
-Yes please!
-This is a classic pumpkin bread recipe made better with a wonderful swirl of cheesecake filling throughout.
+Pumpkin Cream Cheese Bread, Yes, please!
+This classic pumpkin bread recipe is made better with a beautiful swirl of cheesecake filling throughout.
 It will become a new fall favorite!
 This recipe yields two loaves of delicious bread at 8 slices per loaf.
 Enjoy its swirly, creamy goodness!
 Is it calling your name yet?

 Pumpkin Cream Cheese Bread

 If you are like me, the first hint of a cool breeze says it’s time for all things pumpkin spice.
-This is without a doubt one of the BEST pumpkin bread recipes I have ever made!
+This is undoubtedly one of the BEST pumpkin bread recipes I have ever made!
 This pumpkin cream cheese bread tastes like it has cheesecake baked right in the middle.
-You’ll definitely want a second slice, and I’ve given healthy swaps along the way to reduce the number of calories and fat grams so you won’t feel bad about it either!
+You’ll want a second slice, and I’ve given healthy swaps to reduce the number of calories and fat grams so that you won’t feel bad about it, either!

 Can I freeze this moist pumpkin bread recipe?

 Yes!
 One of my favorite things about this bread is how perfect it is to make in large batches and freeze for later.
 Since this recipe makes two loaves, you may benefit by freezing one of them anyway if you don’t have a large family or group who will finish it within a few days.

 The bread will stay good for 2-3 days when stored in an airtight container on the counter, 5-7 days when refrigerated, and up to 4 months when frozen.

 To freeze this bread, first, allow it to cool completely, then wrap it in plastic wrap and place it inside a freezer storage bag that has been dated and labeled.
 If you would rather have single servings to grab from the freezer, just slice the loaf once cooled and wrap each slice in plastic wrap before adding them to the freezer bag.